Tahamid-khan-shafaque/Task-5--To-do-crud-module-using-Laravel-and-vue/README.md

 3. Go to project change the .env.example file to .env After that create a database name laravel_vue and provide the database name in the .env file.

-4. Go to you project Todo_crud-Laravel_and_vueJs.
+4. Go to your project Todo_crud-Laravel_and_vueJs click it.
 There you will find a folder vendor_file and rename it to vendor.

-5. Cut your cmd promt as you rename vendor file and run cmd again in you project Todo_crud-Laravel_and_vueJs.
+5. Cut your cmd promt as you rename vendor file and need to run cmd again.
+Click you project Todo_crud-Laravel_and_vueJs and there run cmd again.
 Then run the following commands

 ```bash
 php artisan key:generate